vanilla/docs/content/developer/accessibility/index.md

 This type of feature is difficult to find information on, since there isn't a consensus on how to handle it yet.
 However, here are some points to consider:

 - Add a description of how it works beforehand.
-This can be hidden from the sighted user using the `sr-only` class.
+This can be hidden from the sighted user using the [`.sr-only`](#hiding-things-from-a-sighted-user) class.
 - Should have a way to turn off the infinite scroll.
 - Notify user if new data loads in (politely with a short message using `aria-live="polite"`).
 - Be sure to check swipe gestures with iOS VoiceOver